-Iran has sought additional influence through supporting the government of President Hamid Karzai, who is a Sunni Muslim and a Pashtun.
+Iran has sought some influence by supporting the government of President Hamid Karzai, who is a Sunni Muslim and a Pashtun.
 Karzai has said publicly, most recently in December 2011 (during a visit by Defense Secretary Panetta) that he does not want proxy competition between the United States and Iran in Afghanistan.
-Partly as a signal of respect for these Afghans, Karzai visited Iran for the celebration of Nowruz (Persian new year).
-He returned to Kabul to receive President Obama on March 28, 2010.
-Karzai and Ahmadinejad have met several times since, including at the summit of Persian-speaking nations in Tehran on August 5, 2010, and during a June 2011 tripartite meeting of leaders of Afghanistan, Pakistan, and Iran.
+Karzai regularly meets with Ahmadinejad bilaterally and in the context of several regional summit series that include Pakistan and Central Asian states.
+The latest such summit, between Iran, Afghanistan, and Pakistan, was held during February 17-18, 2012.
 Karzai admitted on October 26, 2010, that press reports were true that Iran has given Afghanistan direct cash payments (about \$2 million per year) to support its budget and to possibly drive a wedge between Afghanistan and the United States.
 In addition, the two countries are said to be cooperating effectively against narcotics trafficking from Afghanistan into Iran; Iranian border forces take consistent heavy losses in operations to try to prevent this trafficking.